-- · The name of the user who has encrypted the file - The algorithm used for encryption - · The file attributes: - Compression indicates whether the file has been compressed using Stormshield Data File.
+- The name of the user who has encrypted the file - · The algorithm used for encryption - The file attributes: - Compression indicates whether the file has been compressed using Stormshield Data File.
 This attribute is different from the standard attribute available for a Microsoft Windows file.
 This property only concerns the .sbox format. - The name and e-mail address of the persons who can decrypt the file (only if the user is connected).

-5.2.5 Managing co-workers on an encrypted file
+5.2.5 Managing coworkers on an encrypted file

-Co-workers associated with an encrypted file can be managed from the properties window of this file.
+You can manage the coworkers associated with an encrypted file.
 You can:

-- · Add one or more co-workers from the address book. - Remove one or more co-workers associated to the encrypted file.
+- Add one or more co-workers from the address book. - Remove one or more coworkers associated with the encrypted file.